Los Angeles Lakers two-way players Mason Jones and Mac McClung have received All-NBA G League honors, the league has announced.

 Earlier in April, the G League named McClung the 2021-22 Kia NBA G League Rookie of the Year.
-The Texas Tech alum averaged 21 points, 6.7 rebounds, and 7.5 assists over 33 games for the South Bay Lakers and two for the Windy City Bulls.
+The Texas Tech alum averaged 21.6 points, 6.6 rebounds, and 7.6 assists over 27 games for the South Bay Lakers and the Windy City Bulls.

 Both players featured for the senior Lakers team in 2021-22.
 Jones played in a couple of December games before returning to the team for two more matchups at the end of the season.

 McClung made his debut in the April 10 win over the Denver Nuggets, scoring six points in addition to recording three rebounds and an assist in nearly 22 minutes on the floor.
 He capped it off — as well as the Lakers’ season — with a flashy reverse dunk to seal the overtime win.

 “I really didn’t think of it much, but all my friends and family said it was on all the websites and everything, which was cool,” McClung said of the play.
 “But I tried to make the most out of the experience.
 It was great getting a win.
 It was a fun game to be a part of, so it was just a lot of joy.”

 Jones recalls moment Frank Vogel told him he would play for L.A. in April

 Jones said his eyes “blew up” after former Lakers head coach Frank Vogel told him he would spend some time on the floor in L.A.’s two last games of the season.